 Credit and debit cards are the most popular method for depositing into online poker sites due to their availability.
 According to CreditCards.com, which used data from the 2014 Census Bureau, more than two-thirds of Americans have at least one credit card.
 This amounts to over 165 million Americans with at least one credit card [A], and that’s not even counting bank cards or debit cards.
 Our statistics discovered that 75% of credit cards are accepted at gambling sites including Visa, Mastercard and for the predominant high rollers, Amex.
-If one doesn’t work try the other, or a different poker site.
-Betonline.ag continues as the CC acceptance rate “king” when it comes to depositing at near 80% with nearest competitor in the 50% percentage.
+If one credit card doesn’t work try another, or a different poker site.
+Betonline.ag continues to be the credit card acceptance rate “king” when it comes to depositing, nearly an 80% rate, with nearest competitor around the 50% mark.

 Credit and debit cards are not only accessible to just about everyone, but the transaction time, if successful, is a matter of seconds, with funds being available instantly.
 There are rarely fees associated with these transactions and in the case that there are, they are usually small but can go up to 6% at more popular sites.
 We report the poker sites monthly fees and cashout times here.